-Multiquip Vibratory Screeds can be aligned to form inverts or crowns with the use of special Invert/Crown Brackets, Flex-Joint or U-Joint kits.
+Multiquip vibratory screeds can be aligned to form inverts or crowns with the use of special invert/crown brackets, flex-joint or U-joint kits.
 Crowns of up to 1/4-inch per foot are considered normal.
-Most highway specifications call for 1/4-inch per foot or 2% crowns. (.25 inches per 12 inches)
+Most highway specifications call for 1/4-inch per foot or 2% crowns (.25 inches per 12 inches).

-SCREED WIDTH
+SCREED LENGTH

-The recommended maximum length is 65 feet for both air and engine driven screeds.
+The recommended maximum length is 65 feet.
 With lengths over 35 feet, the engine should be mounted on a center section of the screed.
 This increases efficiency and equalizes the load on the driveshaft.